 With regard to organism naming:

-First letter of the description may or may not be capitalized while the case of the rest of the description cannot be changed
+First character of the description may or may not be capitalized while the case of the rest of the description cannot be changed

 Cannot change any case in the description